Convex-Dev/design/cad/020_tokenomics/README.md

 ### Means of exchange

-The Convex Coin should serve as a means of exchange within the ecosystem, which can be used to facilitate efficient transactions between parties on a decentralised basis.
+The Convex Coin serves as a means of exchange within the ecosystem, which can be used to facilitate efficient transactions between parties on a decentralised basis.
 As such, it must be convenient to use both by network users and autonomous actors / smart contracts as a digital currency.

 ### Capped maximum supply